National Latina Institute for Reproductive Justice

 Finding the right candidate to lead impactful communications

-The National Latina Institute for Reproductive Health builds Latina power to guarantee rights to reproductive health, dignity, and justice.
+The National Latina Institute for Reproductive Justice (formerly the National Latina Institute for Reproductive Health) builds Latina power to guarantee rights to reproductive health, dignity, and justice.
 With an open Senior Director of Public Affairs and Communications position, they wanted to rethink and re-establish the role of communications in advancing the mission.